andreaabellera/Verbatim-Typer/README.md

 Verbatim Typer is a study tool that allows you to memorize anything - verbatim!

 ## Status: Finished
-I created this study tool to help me memorize definitions for Discrete Math.
-More features can be added and interface can be significantly improved if needed.
+I created this study tool to help me memorize definitions for Discrete Math (*not fun* while it lasted).
+I would want to create an improved version with a better interface after my HCI studies.
+You know, the one that deserves a documentation.

 ### Files
 - Verbatim Typer.exe - Standalone executable to launch the application window